jimjibone/naggie.github.com/ideas.md

 highlight/link keywords
-id to anything within an article should be overriden so it works auto update relative date every so often for blog: regarding game engines and open source google reader style auto-mark-read via guid in html5storage section support for plugin up/down to next article jfeed/node based RSS proxy with application/rss+jsonp integration or transparent RSSloading fix navbar height in XP/chrome fix compatability mode in IE 7/8 use css3 to replace some js animations make feed images nice, maybe like polaroids
+id to anything within an article should be overriden so it works auto update relative date every so often google reader style auto-mark-read via guid in html5storage section support for plugin up/down to next article jfeed/node based RSS proxy with application/rss+jsonp integration or transparent RSSloading use css3 to replace some js animations make feed images nice, maybe like polaroids
 MIME types to people types.
 Eg: x-web/markdown to just markdown. lol.

+# Bugs

+fix navbar height in XP/chrome fix compatability mode in IE 7/8